daniel-dihardja/ai-doc-generator/output/documentation-select.md

 ## 5. Customization and Theming

-- You can customize the component’s appearance by passing custom classes or using a theming mechanism (e.g., CSS-in-JS, Tailwind CSS).
+Want to style things up?
+No problem!
+You can customize the Select component’s look by passing custom classes or using a theming system like CSS-in-JS or Tailwind CSS.

+- **Example**:

   ```jsx
   <Select